igolovic/poc-newsy/README.md

 Open project in VS and run "Docker Compose" instead of usual "Debug" (Docker must be running), VS starts configured image/container for web API and PostgreSQL.
 Navigate to https://localhost:5001/swagger/index.html to test API, container is also configured to host pg4admin (UI for PostgreSQL) which can be found on http://localhost:5050/browser/ (credentials are in config files in VS).
 Run script test-data-insert.sql¸to insert test data for the service.
+Application will install into Docker container its own set of certificates needed for HTTPS (HTTPS is required - HTTP version does not to function properly in IdentityServer4).
+Authentication and authorization are provided by custom IdentityServer4/OpenID-Connect implementation.
+There are two clients, one for UI editor-viewer application (https://github.com/igolovic/poc-newsy-editor-viewer), other for any other mobile/javascript client (can be tested using the Postman requests in from file postman-https-requests-export.zip).

 **Architecture**
 Chosen pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.